parmes/parmes/solfec/theory/locdyn.rst

 We said, that the equations :eq:`u2`, :eq:`UHu2`, :eq:`CUR2`
 are solved together, implicitly.
-In practice, since a solution process may take many iterations, it is often more efficient to produce an assembled form of the relationship between :math:`\mathbf{U}` and :math:`\mathbf{R}`, and use it together with :math:`\mathbf{C}\left(\mathbf{U},\mathbf{R}\right)`, to find reaction forces :math:`\mathbf{R}`.
+In practice, since a solution process may take many iterations, it is often efficient to produce an assembled form of the relationship between :math:`\mathbf{U}` and :math:`\mathbf{R}`, and use it together with :math:`\mathbf{C}\left(\mathbf{U},\mathbf{R}\right)`, to find reaction forces :math:`\mathbf{R}`.
 By substituting :eq:`u2`